Jim Jensen (running back)

-James Douglas Jensen (born November 28, 1953) is a former American football running back in the National Football League (NFL) for the Dallas Cowboys, Denver Broncos, and Green Bay Packers.
+James Douglas Jensen (born November 28, 1953) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys, Denver Broncos, and Green Bay Packers.
 He played college football at the University of Iowa.

-Early years
+Early life

 Jensen attended Davenport Central High School where he was a multiple state champion in track and field, winning the indoor high and low hurdles, the pentathlon, the outdoor high hurdles and was a member of the state champion mile medley relay team.